Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter2.md

 ## Conclusions

 JavaScript has seven fundamental building blocks called "types", of which six are known also as "primitives".
 Object is a type on it's own, being also the most important entity of the language.
 Objects are containers for pairs of keys/values and can contain almost every other JavaScript primitive, including functions.
 Like most other programming languages JavaScript has strings, numbers, functions, booleans and a couple of special types called `Null` and `Undefined`.
 There are two species of functions in JavaScript: arrow functions (added in ECMAScript 2015) and regular functions.
-Both have their use cases and you'll learn with the experience when and how to use one instead of the other.
+Both have their use cases and you'll learn with experience when and how to use one instead of the other.

 ## Sharpen up your JavaScript skills